KenYew/python-playground/README.md

     windowStart, maxLength = 0, 0
     charFrequency = {}

-    # 1: Increment the windowEnd pointer in a for loop to create sliding window
+    # 1: Increment the windowEnd pointer to create sliding window
     for windowEnd in range(len(string)):
-        # 2: Set the right most character using the windowEnd of the string
+        # 2: Set the right-most character using the windowEnd of the string
         rightChar = string[windowEnd]
-        # 3: If right most character is not seen in the dictionary, initialise its frequency as 0
+        # 3: If right-most character is not seen in the dictionary, initialise a record of this char
         if rightChar not in charFrequency:
             charFrequency[rightChar] = 0
-        # 4: Sliding the window, increment the frequency of the right-most character going into the window
+        # 4: Sliding the window, increment the frequency of all the right-most characters going into the window
         charFrequency[rightChar] += 1

-        # 5: If the number of key-value pairs (distinct characters) is greater than k,
+        # 5: If the number of distinct characters exceeds k (tracked by the number of key-value pairs in dict)
         while len(charFrequency) > k:
             # 6: Shrink the sliding window from the beginning of string until we have no more than k distinct characters in the dictionary
             leftChar = string[windowStart]
-            # 7: Sliding the window, decrement the frequency of the left-most character going out of the window
+            # 7: Shrinking the sliding window, decrement the frequency of the left-most character going out of the window
             charFrequency[leftChar] -= 1
-            # 8: If frequency becomes zero in the dictionary, remove the left-most character from the dictionary
+            # 8: At any point, if the frequency of any left-most character reduces to zero, we remove it from the dictionary
             if charFrequency[leftChar] == 0:
                 del charFrequency[leftChar]
-            # 9: Move the sliding window one element at a time
+            # 9: Shrinking the sliding window one element at a time
             windowStart += 1

-        # 10: Check if the current window length is the longest so far and if so, record its length
+        # 10: Keep track of the maximum length so far
         maxLength = max(maxLength, windowEnd - windowStart + 1)
     return maxLength